RommelTJ/docker_and_kubernetes_notes/complete_guide/s08-building-multicontainer-apps/01_BuildingAMultiContainerApplication.md

 * Fibonacci Sequence.
 Calculate the value at a particular index.
 * User Interface to enter index to calculate Fibonacci number.
 * Application will have some kind of persistence and calculate the correct value.

+## Application Architecture

+* Nginx will be our web server
+  * React application
+  * Express server for API
+    * Redis
+      * Worker
+    * Postgres

+Redis is an in-memory datastore.
+Postgres is a database.
+All of the values/indices is stored in Postgres.
+Calculated values have to come from Redis.

+How it will work:
+* User submits number
+* Number gets stored into Postgres DB
+* Number gets stored into Redis DB
+  * When a new index gets added to Redis,
+    * the worker pulls the value out,
+    * calculates the value,
+    * and adds the result to redis.